 The SeaLife SportDiver iPhone Housing is a much larger, heavier, and expensive option.
 One housing fits many different models of iPhones.
 And it uses a completely different technology for controlling your phone.
 Instead of the app using the buttons on your phone, this housing has batteries and a computer on board that connects with your phone through Bluetooth.
 It then uses its own shutter button, and a few other buttons on the housing to control the app functions.
 It also uses a vacuum pump to improve water-resistance, as well as having an alert system for if it starts to leak.

-Here is the main reason why we don't recommend this product for snorkelers.
+Here is the main reason why we don’t recommend this product for snorkelers.
 It eats battery fast.
-Divers have said it only lasts for maybe 1.5 dives.
+Divers have said it only lasts for maybe one and a half dives.
 And snorkelers spend a lot more time in the water.
 And you have to turn the phone on and activate the Bluetooth communication system before you put the phone in the housing.
 That also means battery drain time is increased unless you can load it right before you get in the water.

 Kraken KRH04 iPhone Housing